MileHacker Logo

 Ferry Services

-Granada sits inland, so direct sea or river arrivals do not apply to the city itself.
+Granada sits inland, so direct sea or river arrivals do not apply to the city on its own.
 However, nearby coastal ports offer connections.

 Port Options